-At Oakbrook Animal Hospital, it is this unwavering bond that each of us shares with our own four-legged family members that drives us to do our very best in everything we do.
+At Oakbrook Animal Hospital, a Gardner veterinarian, it is this unwavering bond that each of us shares with our own four-legged family members that drives us to do our very best in everything we do.
 We consider it an honor to be able to make a difference in the lives of animals and the people who love them at our vet clinic.
 There is nothing that brings us more joy than seeing a sick or injured patient recover and transform back into a happy, healthy pet again.

 What makes us different from other practices in the Gardner and Olathe area is the personal touch with which we deliver our care.
 We always take the time to really get to know our clients, finding that common ground we share and connecting on a more personal level.

 Patients are treated with the same level of care and attention that we’d give to our very own animal companions.
 That means a certain kind of pampering that you simply won’t find anywhere else.
 From that extra scratch behind the ear or rub under the chin to the warm blankets, soothing tone and gentle touch we use.
 You’ll know right away that your cherished friend is in caring, capable hands with us!